Bug report #8357

 When copying the file and the images over to a linux server with QGIS Server running, the symbols only show up when they are not put in a path relative to the .qgs-file, but when they are put in the corresponding path relative to the cgi-bin directory.

-#2 Updated by Alessandro Pasotti almost 6 years ago
+#2 Updated by Alessandro Pasotti over 8 years ago

 - Priority changed from Normal to High